MON-FRI: 9:00 AM – 6:00 PM

 Place Lights Adjacent to the Table

-The Oskar wall light adds a structured presence that works well in dining spaces.
+The Oskar wall light adds a structured presence that works well in dining spaces, particularly where the aesthetic leans minimal or architectural.

 Balance with Overhead Fixtures

 Wall lights should complement pendant or ceiling lighting, not compete with it.
 Together, they create a more balanced environment.
-Keep brightness levels consistent across sources.
-Avoid placing lights too close together.
-Let each layer serve a clear purpose.
+Keep brightness levels consistent across sources, avoid placing lights too close together, and let each layer serve a clear purpose.

 When to Use This